alessiospuriomancini/seismoML/Piras_2022/README.md

 ## Citation

-If you , please cite the corresponding papers:
+If you work with parts of this paper or its data byproducts, please cite the corresponding paper:

      @article{Piras22,
         author = {TBC},